 This option is rarely taken, but some students have elected to simultaneously complete two engineering majors.
 Recent examples are Biomedical and Mechanical Engineering; and Chemical and Electrical/Computer Engineering.
 If you are interested, please consult a B100 dean for advice.

-Double Major means that you must fulfill the ‘major requirements’ as described for that department (refer to the Undergraduate catalog for details).
+Double Major means that you must fulfill the ‘major requirements’ as described for that department (refer to the Undergraduate catalog or Degree Navigator for details).
 Generally, a second major is in the area of 30 credits.
-You would remain a School 14 student, but you would have the second major denoted on your transcript.
+You would remain a School 14 student, but you would have the second major noted on your transcript.
 Double majors do NOT appear on your diploma, but your final official transcript will note the completion of the second major and you can market this information on your resume.

-Double Major: Once you are certain you would like to pursue this option, come into B100 to fill out the application.
-There are two forms required: Declaration and Certification of the major.
-When you have decided to pursue the major (sometime in your sophomore, junior, or perhaps senior year), complete the Declaration of Major form, then submit it to B100.
-In the final semester, fill out a form for Certification of Major.
-If the completed/signed Certification form is not submitted to B100, the major will not appear on the transcript.
+Double Major Declaration and Certification: There are two forms required: Declaration and Certification of the major.
+When you have decided to pursue the major (some time in your sophomore, junior, or perhaps senior year), complete the Declaration of Major form in sophomore or junior year.

 Dual Degree means that you have to actually apply to the School of Arts and Sciences (SAS) and be accepted.
-After you are accepted, you must fulfill all requirements for the BA or BS for SAS.
-This is a more involved process and includes additional work on top of the ~30 credits for the major.
-For example, SAS requires that you take additional non-western humanities courses, as well as completing a minor in a H/SS area IF you choose a technical major (like math or computer science) as your 2nd degree.
+After you are accepted, you must fulfill all requirements and get your BA or BS degree certified by the SAS.
+This is a more involved process and includes additional work on top of the ~30 credits in order to obtain a second major.
+For example, you will be required to complete additional SAS Core courses, as well as completing a minor in humanity or social sciences if you choose a technical major (such as Math, Physics, Biology, Computer Science, etc.) as your 2nd degree.
 You would receive two separate degrees/diplomas, one from each school.
-If you do not complete both degrees concurrently (example, you have a few classes left for you BA, and you decide to graduate with just your BS from Engineering), you may NOT come back at a later date to finish your remaining classes and obtain the second degree.
-To apply for a Dual Degree, visit B100 to schedule an appointment with a Dean in B100.
+If you do not complete both degrees concurrently (example, you have a few classes left for your SAS degree, and you decide to graduate with just your BS from Engineering), you may not come back at a later date to finish your remaining classes and obtain the second degree.
+To apply for a Dual Degree, please consult with your advising dean at SoE.

 For either option, refer to the department in which you want to get the major/degree for advice on course selection.
-The RU catalog and departmental websites are also a good first points of contact for details on the required courses for a major in a specific area.
-Once this informatino has been reviewed completely, see a Dean in B100 for assistance.
+Degree Navigator, the RU catalog, and departmental websites are also good first points of contact for details on the required courses for a major in a specific area.
+Once this information has been reviewed completely, see your advising dean for assistance.